kierandidi/news_search_engine/README.md

 ## Deployment

 This project was deployed using Heroku.
+See [this article](https://shivanigangadharan.medium.com/accessing-mongodb-uri-from-heroku-for-mern-app-b9ce45e841a5) about strategies to hide the database URI in a Heroku deployment and [this article](https://vivek-kaushal.medium.com/deploying-a-mern-web-app-to-heroku-b12c74c8b3c4) to learn about the deployment process of a MERN application using Heroku.

 ## Screenshots